Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 data['TEMP_CELSIUS'] > 15
 ```

 As a result, we get a Series of booleans, where the value `True` or `False` at each row determines whether our condition was met or not.
 This kind of Series or numpy.array of boolean values based on some predefined criteria is typically called a ``mask``.
-We can take advantage of this mask when doing selections with `loc` based on specific criteria.
+We can take advantage of this mask when doing selections with `.loc` based on specific criteria.
 In the following, we will use the same criteria, and store all rows meeting the criteria into a variable `warm_temps` (warm temperatures).
-We can specify the criteria directly inside the `loc` square brackets:
+We can specify the criteria directly inside the `.loc` square brackets:

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 # Select rows with temp celsius higher than 15 degrees